quodlibet/quodlibet/win_installer/README.rst

 * Now go to the application source code ``cd ../quodlibet``
 * To run Quod Libet execute ``./quodlibet.py``

-If you want to use py.test directly you have to unsed the MSYSTEM env var:
+If you want to use py.test directly you have to used the MSYSTEM env var:
 ``MSYSTEM= py.test tests/test_util.py``